-Employees will receive 80% of their current salary for the hours they don’t work, up to a maximum of £2,500 per month (depending on the level of non-working hours) up to 30 June 2021.
-As an employer, you’ll only have to pay National Insurance and pension contributions (although you can, if you want to, top your employees’ pay up to 100% at your own expense).
+If you’re furloughed, you’ll receive up to 80% of your current salary for the hours you don’t work, up to a maximum of £2,500 per month, (depending on the level of non-working hours).
+Your employer will continue to pay National Insurance (NI) contributions and pension contributions.

 Businesses can choose to bring furloughed employees back to work part-time or furlough them full-time.

 Neither employers nor employees need to have previously used the CJRS in order to access the extended scheme.

 Any employees who were made redundant after 23 September – when the Job Support Scheme (JSS) was announced – can be brought back on to the scheme.

 The JSS, which was due to replace the CJRS on 1 November, has been postponed until the furlough scheme ends.

 You can find out more about the changes to the scheme here.